 Toccoa is a somewhat small city located in the state of Georgia.
 With a population of 8,283 people and five constituent neighborhoods, Toccoa is the 102nd largest community in Georgia.

 Unlike some cities, Toccoa isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Toccoa are a mix of both white- and blue-collar jobs.
-Overall, Toccoa is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Toccoa who work in office and administrative support (20.42%), sales jobs (9.39%), and food service (9.23%).
+Overall, Toccoa is a city of sales and office workers, service providers, and production and manufacturing workers.
+There are especially a lot of people living in Toccoa who work in office and administrative support (15.13%), sales jobs (9.87%), and food service (9.08%).

-The education level of Toccoa citizens is a little higher than the average for US cities and towns: 21.72% of adults in Toccoa have at least a bachelor's degree.
+The education level of Toccoa citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+20.98% of adults 25 and older in Toccoa have a college degree.

-The per capita income in Toccoa in 2010 was $19,741, which is upper middle income relative to Georgia, and lower middle income relative to the rest of the US.
-This equates to an annual income of $78,964 for a family of four.
+The per capita income in Toccoa in 2010 was $18,024, which is middle income relative to Georgia, and lower middle income relative to the rest of the US.
+This equates to an annual income of $72,096 for a family of four.
 However, Toccoa contains both very wealthy and poor people as well.

 The most common language spoken in Toccoa is English.
 Other important languages spoken here include Spanish and German.